State Highway 151 (Maharashtra): Summary

 In Solapur district this highway is also known as Barshi-Solapur-Akkalkot-Dudhani Road.
 During the Fifth Five-Year Plan a provision of Rs.
 22.46 lakhs has been made for the improvement of this road with some minor bridges.
 Besides, Rs.
 4.75 lakhs have also been sanctioned for a bridge on this road across the river Bori near Umarage.

 This road emanates from Miraj-Pandharpur-Latur State highway at Barshi.
 Its total length in the district is 135 kilometres.
 The road runs towards south up to Solapur and then south-eastwards up to Dudhani.
 The road passes through Barshi, Solapur North, Solapur South and Akkalkot talukas.
-The road-surface up to Solapur is black-topped and is motorable throughout the year except for some interruptions during heavy rains.
+Its surface up to Solapur is black-topped and it is motorable throughout the year except for some interruptions during heavy rains.
 The entire length of the road up to Akkalkot is black-topped beyond which it is water-bound macadam.
 The road is motorable throughout the year except some obstructions at Bori river near Umarge village during the monsoon.

 Route description

-Below is the brief summary of the route followed by this state highway.
+Below is a brief summary of the route followed by this state highway.